Beyond Jailbreaking: Auditing Contextual Privacy in LLM Agents: Empirical Evaluation

-These results underscore the importance of auditing subtle, prediction-based {implicit leakages}, not just explicit disclosures, for conversational application agents. \paragraph{{Belief update of the adversary.}} Recall that the adversary's objective is to extract sensitive information with enough confidence, as defined by \Cref{eq:adv_objective}.
-Therein, we quantify the difference between the prior and posterior agent's belief regarding the likelihood of a target sensitive information being true. {Here, we report this update in beliefs of the adversary about the correct target value over several rounds of conversation.

-Results are presented over 12 conversation trajectories each for the sub-goals-based and reactive adversaries in \insclaimmentalhealth for up to 100 turns of conversation in \Cref{fig:belief_update}.
-The solid lines in the plots display the mean value of the belief update and the dotted lines display the maximum belief update values at every turn $t$ for trajectories where $\tau$ was successfully leaked and where no leakage occurred.
+Recall that the adversary's objective is to extract sensitive information with enough confidence, as defined by Equation~\ref{eq:adv_objective}.
+Therein, we quantify the difference between the adversary's prior and posterior belief regarding the likelihood of the ground truth target value being true, with likelihoods quantified as the normalized probabilities of the output tokens corresponding to each possible secret value. {Here, we report this update in beliefs of the adversary about the correct target value over several rounds of conversation.
+Results are presented over 20 conversation trajectories for the sub-goals-based adversary in \insclaimmentalhealth for up to 100 turns of conversation in Figure \ref{fig:belief_update} (right).
+The solid and dotted lines in the plots display the mean and maximum values of the belief update, respectively, at every turn $t$ for trajectories where $\tau$ was successfully leaked and where no leakage occurred.

-{Observe how for trajectories with successful leakages, the mean belief update about the correct target value is positive (i.e., the posterior probability surpasses the prior) for most turns $t$ with most turns reporting a maximum belief update of around 0.9.
-Interestingly, while mean belief update values about the correct target value for conversation trajectories with no correct prediction mostly remain negative, it is also seen that for some turns, high maximum belief update values (up to around 0.9) are observed for the correct target value.}

-{These observations yield two important takeaways: \textbf{(i)} successful privacy leakages tend to be accompanied by large belief updates, indicating that the adversary learned significantly about the target via conversational manipulation and \textbf{(ii)} even when the adversary fails to predict the true value of $\tau$, it may still learn a significant amount of information about the target's true value, indicating that privacy threats go beyond the determination of a sole correct value.}
+{Trajectories with successful leakages yield positive mean belief updates about the correct target value (i.e., the posterior probability surpasses the prior) for most turns with most turns reporting a maximum belief update of around 0.9. \cemph{Critically, even in conversations where the adversary failed to make a correct final prediction (blue lines), we observe some significant positive updates to its belief in the correct secret}: these trajectories have mostly negative mean belief update values, but for some turns, high maximum belief updates (around 0.9) are observed.} Similar results for a reactive adversary are deferred to Appendix \ref{app:prediction_based_leakage}. {These observations yield two important takeaways: \textbf{(i)} \cemph{successful privacy leakages tend to be accompanied by large belief updates}, indicating that the adversary learned significantly about the target via conversational manipulation and \textbf{(ii)} \cemph{the adversary may learn a significant amount of information about the target's true value, even when it fails to predict it}, indicating that privacy threats go beyond the determination of a sole correct value.}